 - Prune low branches or trees or shrubs which touch the ground.
 Rake the leaves or mulch in order to allow the ground to dry.

-- Metaldehyde or mesurol bait can be used to kill slugs.
-Read the label carefully.
-Do not allow pellets to come in contact with leaves of vegetables.
+- Metaldehyde, methiocarb, or iron phosphate baits can be used to kill slugs.
+Read the label carefully: some slug baits can be toxic to non-target organisms including humans, pets, and wildlife.
+Do not allow pellets to come in contact with leaves of edible plants.